godswillokokon/firebase-memo/README.md

 Samples are organized into the following subdirectories and include README.md files with instructions for getting started:

+#Simple single page web app
-Anonymous Auth
+#Anonymous Auth
-Database
-Firestore
-Functions
+#Database
+#Firestore
+#Functions
-Send requests to a Functions server-side instance and get back results.
+#Send requests to a Functions server-side instance and get back results.
-Storage
+#Storage